 Lastly, if you and your spouse use a mediator to split the assets, you will need to pay them as well.
 Going through a divorce can put a strain on your finances, thanks in no small part to all of the legal fees that can come with it.

 If you and your spouse currently share assets, these are going to most likely be split amongst the two of you.
 Except in some cases, everything you own together will be split between the two of you, meaning that you will have less than you did before.
 Think about all of the assets that you and your spouse share – homes, cars, stocks, bonds, etc – and think about what your financial situation will be like if you lose a portion of them.
+You may both decide to sell your property and cut its shares.
+However, you may also settle with removing the name of either one of you as the property owner and do that by creating a quitclaim deed.

 A divorce can also impact your business’s finances.
 If you and your spouse currently own or run a business together, this will have some complications.
 You will need to decide if you can continue working together, and if not, how you are going to handle the business going forward.